sbrook13/packlist-frontend/README.md

 - User can register/sign in
 - User can find a recommended packing list for an outdoor activity
-- User can save this packing list to their profile then later view, update and delete that packing list.
+- User can save this packing list to their profile then view later, update items and delete that packing list.

 ## Features in Progress